aws-amplify/amplify-swift/CONTRIBUTING.md

 ### Our Design

 As more and more plugins are introduced in to AWS Amplify, it became a necessity to modularize the library into smaller pieces so that users could avoid importing unnecessary parts into their app.
-The goal of this design is to make AWS Amplify plugins isolated and independent of each other as well as keep it backward compatible to avoid breaking changes.
+The goal of this design is to make Amplify plugins isolated and independent of each other as well as keep it backward compatible to avoid breaking changes.

 Modular imports prevent unnecessary code dependencies becoming included with the app, and thus decreases the bundle size and enables adding new functionality without the risk of introducing errors related to the unused code.